Index bounded relative symplectic cohomology: Abstract

 \section{Abstract}

 We study the relative symplectic cohomology with the help of an index bounded contact form.
 For a Liouville domain with an index bounded boundary, we construct a spectral sequence which starts from its classical symplectic cohomology and converges to the relative symplectic cohomology of it inside a Calabi-Yau manifold.
-In the appendix we compare the relative symplectic cohomology of a Liouville domain inside its completion with its classical symplectic cohomology.
-As an application, we obtain a version of the Viterbo isomorphism.